StarDustCFW/Haku33/README.md

 ### Credits
 * devkitPro for the devkitA64 toolchain.

-* And special thanks to Rumba the retrogamer_74 dog

 ### Known Bugs
 * Freezes in sxos if FTP is enabled , fixed in ..